primitivefinance/arbiter/README.md

 ### Optional Arguments

-You can run `arbiter init -o` followed by any optional arguments.
-Currently the only optional argument is `no-git` that will be sure to remove the `.git` directory from the template upon initialization.
+You can run `arbiter init <simulation_name> --no-git` to remove the `.git` directory from the template upon initialization.

 ## Documentation